 Time on track is also important.
 On our pure pace course the difference even on day 1 for most drivers is significant because the time you spend on the limit on the track is many, many more times than you would ever get on a test day or a track day.
 And we are often just focusing on one or two corners at a time.
 After the corner we analyse it, talk about what we’re going to do on the next lap in the same place, and repeat.
 That opportunity to experience the difference caused by small changes in technique really ramps up the speed of learning.

 FM: I now understand why analysis and conscious planning is so important.
 But you also mentioned driving on the limit.
 It’s a bit of a misunderstood concept I think, so how would you describe the limit to someone who’s not a seasoned track driver?
-How do you know you’re driving on the limit?
+How do you know how to drive fast on the limit?

 SM: Technically, when you’re on the limit you’re utilising the grip of all four tires at their maximum potential – and you won’t see that very often!
 What you’ll see quite commonly on track is someone 10% below the actual limit, and every couple of laps they might peek over it.
 When you see more experienced drivers you’ll see them driving on a higher limit than beginners, but it’s still actually quite a long way from the full potential of the car because the platform won’t be that stable, and they’ll be oscillating around the limit with the balance of the car changing very quickly from front to rear.